gregr/ina/nscheme/README.md

 ## Deviations from Scheme

+- Some conventions from Racket are adopted:
+  - Order of evaluation is left-to-right
+    - e.g., in a procedure application, first the operator is evaluated, then the operands are evaluated in the order they appear.
+  - Internal definitions may appear after expressions
+  - `letrec` behaves like Scheme's `letrec*`
+- Expressions that would typically return `(void)` (like set!, non-matching cond/case, etc.), instead return 0 values (i.e., `(values)`)
+- variables are immutable by default
+  - `set!` is only supported for variables introduced by special binders
+- All S-expression types are immutable
-- Strings, pairs, and vectors are immutable
+  - This even includes pairs, strings, bytevectors, and vectors
-  - Mutable vectors (i.e., mvectors) are a distinct type of data
+  - Mutable vectors and bytevectors (i.e., mvectors and mbytevectors) are a distinct type of data
-  - Special vectors (i.e., svectors) are a distinct type of immutable vector used for representing immutable records that cannot be mistaken as s-expressions
+  - Special vectors (i.e., svectors) are a distinct type of immutable vector.
+    These are used to represent immutable record types that are disjoint from the s-expression types.
-* Numbers, strings, pairs, and vectors are not guaranteed to have a stable identity
+- Numbers, pairs, strings, bytevectors, and vectors don't have stable identities
-  * i.e., result of `eq?` is somewhat unpredictable
+  - i.e., result of `eq?` on these types is unpredictable for structurally identical values
+    - the result will always be `#f` for values that differ structurally
-  * `eqv?` is predictable for numbers
+  - `eqv?` will return `#t` for structurally identical numbers
-* Booleans, null, symbols, procedures, and mvectors do have stable identities
+- Booleans, null, symbols, procedures, mbytevectors, and mvectors do have stable identities
-  * i.e., using `eq?` is always the same as using `equal?`
-* variables are immutable by default
-  * `set!` only works on variables introduced by special binders
-* The empty symbol `||` binds a parser that defines the meaning of all non-keyword syntax, including literals, variable references, and procedure application
-  * `5` is parsed as `(|| 5)`
-  * a normal variable reference `x` is parsed as `(|| x)`
-  * `(f e ...)` where `f` is not a syntactic keyword, is parsed as `(|| (f e ...))`
-* Convenient conventions from Racket are adopted:
-  * Order of operand evaluation is left-to-right
-  * Internal definitions may appear more freely
-  * `letrec` behaves like Scheme's `letrec*`
+  - i.e., the behavior of `eq?` is analogous to its behavior in R7RS Scheme
 - No primitive character type: a string is indivisible until it is (utf-8) decoded as a vector
   - utf-8 encoding is assumed for vector and list conversions
   - no `string-ref`, since basis of decomposition depends on context